2020PB/police-brutality/reports/Oregon.md

 ### Police tackle and pepper spray protester during arrest | September 28th

-During an extended altercation outside a 7-11, during which police make several targeted arrests, police tackle a protester to the ground for arrest.
+During an extended altercation outside a 7-11 at North Denver and North Lombard, during which police make several targeted arrests, police tackle a protester to the ground for arrest.
 One officer maces the protester as they are being brought down.

 tags: arrest, less-lethal, pepper-spray, protester, spray, tackle

 id: or-portland-381

-geolocation:
+geolocation: 45.577154,-122.6868429

 **Links**